FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    11. The DEPRESSDEPTH parameter can be used to either identify depressed elements or low levee crest elevations.
        Set SIMUL = 0.01 hrs for separate values for each filter.
        Set DEPRESSDEPTH = 3.0 ft to review the depressed elements in the DEPRESSED_ELEMENTS.OUT ﬁle, rename the file and reassign
-       DEPRESSDEPTH to 1.0 ft or so and rerun the model to generate LOW_LEVEE\_ CREST_ELEVATIONS.OUT ﬁle.
+       DEPRESSDEPTH to 1.0 ft or so and rerun the model to generate LOW_LEVEE_CREST_ELEVATIONS.OUT ﬁle.

-   12. If a grid element is lower than every neighboring cell, to the depth of DE- PRESSDEPTH, the grid element is considered to be a topographical depression and a probable error.
+   12. If a grid element is lower than every neighboring cell, to the depth of DEPRESSDEPTH, the grid element is considered to be a topographical depression and a probable error.
-       The grid element is listed in DEPRESSED_ELE- MENTS.OUT file.
+       The grid element is listed in DEPRESSED_ELEMENTS.OUT file.

    13. DEPRESSDEPTH is also used to identify levees that have a low crest elevation.
        A levee or wall that is only 0.1 ft above the ground is superfluous.
        The low levee warning message and action has three options:

           a.
-DEPRESSDEPTH = 0.0 to 10.0 ft; Identifies the wall with a crest elevation lower than DEPRESSDEPTH in LOW_LEVEE_CREST\_ ELEVATIONS.OUT file.
+DEPRESSDEPTH = 0.0 to 10.0 ft; Identifies the wall with a crest elevation lower than DEPRESSDEPTH in LOW_LEVEE_CREST_ELEVATIONS.OUT file.
           b.
 DEPRESSDEPTH = -1.0 to - 10.0 ft; Assesses the side of the wall where the crest elevation is assigned to determine if the levee height is lower than the DEPRESSDEPTH value.
           c.
 DEPRESSDEPTH = -101.0 to -110.0 ft; Assesses both sides of the wall to determine if the height is lower than DEPRESSDEPTH